CIRDLES/Squid/README.md

 initializes a new GitHub issue for you - please use freely.

-**CAUTION** The current version is only tested on a few 10-species Prawn xml files with the background as spot number 3.
+**CAUTION** The current version is only tested on a few 10-species Prawn xml files with the background as mass station number 3.

 The current versions - Squid3-**0.1.n.jar** - prototype the development of the workflow support including project, task, and expression management features